 We believe a Gordon Setter that is conformationally correct and structurally sound to be the basis for a quality sporting dog.
 Correct angulation, limb movement and an overall solid structure make up the basis for efficient ground covering ability as well as long term soundness.
 A well bred Gordon Setter in full, fluid motion is a truly remarkable sight.

 Gordons come in a wide variety of sizes and they are almost always black and tan.
 A white spot in the middle of the chest, sized from just a few hairs to a large blaze, is common in just about every litter.
 The original Gordon Setter bred by the Duke of Gordon were tri-colored, the Duke’s favored color.
 The AKC came along and with pressure from show fanciers, established black and tan as the preferred coloration with an emphasis on minimizing white.
 Occasionally red or liver colored Gordon Setters appear.
-Some breeders suggest and market these as “rare”, they are not.
-Red / liver Gordons may be registered but can not be shown.
-A genetic test is available to help breeders identify red gene carriers and their prevalence continues to drop.
+Some breeders suggest and market these as rare, they are not.
+Red or liver colored Gordons may be registered but can not be shown.
+A genetic test is available to help breeders identify red gene carriers and the appearance of red Gordon Setters continues to drop.

 The coat can vary from very short to long and flowing.
-It can be straight (preferred in the standard) or be wavy.
+It can be straight, preferred in the standard, or be wavy.
 Some have wooly coats, others are sleek.
-The eye should be intelligent, tight and the darker the better.
+The eye should be intelligent, tight, the darker the better.
 Our ideal Gordon has a medium length, straight coat.
 This doesn’t always please the bench judge but it is tolerable for field work where excessive coat may be a hindrance.
 In truth most Setters get a bit of grooming before heading into the field, especially if burrs are expected.